mbagherian/No-Rank-Tensor-Decomposition/synthetic_datasets/README.md

 ## Description
 This directory contains fully synthetic scientific image datasets.
 All data is generated procedurally using mathematical functions.
+Please see the script "synthetic_data_generation.ipynb" for more details.

 ## Datasets
 1. Synthetic Galaxy Morphology Dataset